America's Quilting History

 Multiple Quilt Border Patterns

 Borders could be pieced of triangles in border patterns such as the saw tooth or pyramid style.
 Squares could be turned on point along a border strip or simply sewn together to make the border.
 Others borders were made of rows of small pieced blocks.
-The hourglass and modified nine patch patterns were some of simpler blocks used in borders while various intricate star block patterns were created for more elaborate borders.
-These borders were frequently made of varied fabrics giving scrappy look.
+The hourglass and modified nine patch patterns were some of the simpler blocks used in borders while various intricate star block patterns were created for more elaborate borders.
+These borders were often made of varied fabrics giving scrappy look.
+Often the pieced borders were alternated with strips of fabric in prints or solids.

 While some medallion quilts had just a few borders leaving the central area as dominant others involved a great many borders dwarfing the center.
 These can be the most intriguing as you examine the borders and enjoy their variation.